dlab-tz/chad/README.md

 `
 ## Building and running the frontend
 The frontend comes with built files that can be deployed on any web server ready for running the frontend, these files are under chad/gui/build, copy them to a web server to start running the frontend.
-Follow below instructions if you want to rebuild the frontend Switch to the gui directory with below commands
+Follow below instructions if you want to rebuild the frontend.<br>
+Switch to the gui directory with below commands

 ```sh